-- Vasospastic attack triggered by cold or emotional stress.
+- Vasospastic attack triggered by cold or emotional stress

-- More common in women.
+- More common in female individuals

-Primary RP (also called Raynaud disease)
+Primary Raynaud phenomenon (previously called Raynaud disease)

-- Idiopathic (no identifiable vascular changes)
+- Idiopathic (no identifiable vascular changes); possible genetic susceptibility

 - Vasospasms of the digital arteries and arterioles